Home » Tax Planning

 Married borrowers on income-driven repayment (IDR) plans have often had to deal with confusion regarding student loan repayment and tax filing status.
 All IDR plans factor in the combined income (and combined federal student loan debt) for married borrowers who file taxes jointly with their spouse.

-But under several IDR plans – specifically, Income Based Repayment (IBR), Income Continent Repayment (ICR) and Pay As You Earn (PAYE), married borrowers can file taxes separately to exclude spousal income and keep their payments based on their individual incomes.
+But existing IDR plans – specifically, Saving on a Valuable Education (SAVE), Income Based Repayment (IBR), Income Continent Repayment (ICR) and Pay As You Earn (PAYE), married borrowers can file taxes separately to exclude spousal income and keep their payments based on their individual incomes.
 While this may lead to higher taxes, it can sometimes save borrowers quite a bit of money, especially when the borrower has relatively low income compared to their non-borrower spouse.

 Related: How to Decide When to Use Married Filing Separately on Your Tax Return

-Tax changes thanks to the new REPAYE plan
+Tax changes thanks to the new SAVE plan

-Earlier this month, the Biden administration announced an overhaul to the REPAYE plan.
-In addition to some changes that could result in lower monthly payments for many borrowers, the plan revisions would result in REPAYE mirroring the treatment of married borrowers under IBR, ICR, and PAYE – meaning married borrowers will be able to exclude spousal income by filing taxes separately.
+However, the Biden administration's SAVE plan resulted in significant changes, including lower monthly payments for many borrowers and mirroring the treatment of married borrowers under IBR, ICR, and PAYE – meaning married borrowers are able to exclude spousal income by filing taxes separately.
 This may lead to separately filing married borrowers who have been repaying their student loans under IBR to re-evaluate both their repayment plan and tax filing strategy.

 Please enable JavaScript in your browser to complete this form.